What’s New for 2025 Tax Returns:

 Reviews and matching letters are handled by our office on your behalf.
 Most often, these letters are sent directly to our office.
 In cases where they are sent to our clients, we ask that the client contact us, providing the correspondence so we can deal with it.
 We do not advise calling CRA – call us instead!

-The vast majority of reviews and matching are resolved with no changes.
+The vast majority of reviews and matching letters are resolved with no changes.
 Reviews can be as simple as CRA requesting receipts for RRSP contributions, charitable donations, or medical expenses.
 Matching letters are often about T3 slips (investment slips) and/or T4a slips.
 Again, most are resolved with no changes to the tax return at all.

 CRA has a web page that explains in detail the types of reviews and audits, should you wish to read more on this topic.